 The City sponsors a program to encourage small businesses by offering incentives for permits and licenses for remodeling and façade improvements for vacant and some occupied business spaces.
 The Small Business Center actively assists potential businesses in Central Rockwood, the Civic Neighborhood or Downtown.
-As of December 2018, 293 businesses have been helped to the benefit of both the business and the community.
+In Spring 2020, the City also launched a Small Business Grant program to provide critical working capital funds to small businesses suffering from financial hardship as a result of the COVID-19 pandemic.
+As of May 2020, 820 businesses have been assisted to the benefit of both the business and the community.

 The City is a partner in the Comprehensive Economic Development Strategy (CEDS) and supports links between industry and education (at the high school and higher education levels), supports diversity in the workplace and in industry, and supports activities raising the skills and employability of underrepresented and disadvantaged populations.
 The Economic Development Traded Sector Jobs Strategy defines the City's vision for targeted job growth and development which relies on existing industry sectors: advanced electronics and specialized machinery and equipment.
 An integral component is supporting a trained workforce.
 Part of this development incorporates efforts by WorkSource (WSI) and Mt.
-Hood Community College which is developing an industry-supporting curriculum in mechatronics (the interface between machines and software).
+Hood Community College which recently developed industry-supporting curriculum in mechatronics (the interface between machines and software).